MrMino/powpow/README.md

 <p align=center>
 <sub>ᴘᴏᴡ! ᴘᴏᴡ!</sub>

-This project aims to give any Python interpretter UNIX-like shell capabilities.
+Give any Python interpretter UNIX-like shell capabilities.

 I don't have the time to flesh out a full README yet (I spent most of what was available on the ASCII art above 🙃), so here's an example of how to grep large